-- The school's internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils (provided by Northumberland County Council). - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for e-Safety and take part in e-Safety week in February. - Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.
+- The school's internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils (provided by Northumberland County Council). - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for e-safety and take part in national e-safety weeks. - Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.